Hong Kong court begins hearing final arguments in Jimmy Lai's national security trial

-HONG KONG (AP) — A Hong Kong court began hearing final arguments Monday in the landmark national security trial of former pro-democracy newspaper founder Jimmy Lai, who could be sentenced to up to life in prison if he is convicted.
+HONG KONG (AP) — A Hong Kong court heard final arguments Monday in the landmark national security trial of former pro-democracy newspaper founder Jimmy Lai, who could be sentenced to up to life in prison if he is convicted.

 Lai, 77, was arrested in 2020 under a national security law imposed by Beijing following anti-government protests in 2019.
 He is being tried on charges of colluding with foreign forces to endanger national security and conspiring with others to issue seditious publications.

-Lai founded Apple Daily, one of the local media outlets that was most critical against Hong Kong's government.
-His high-profile case — which has already stretched nearly 150 days, far beyond the original estimate of 80 days — is widely seen as a trial of press freedom and a test for judicial independence in the Asian financial hub.
+Lai founded Apple Daily, one of the local media outlets that was most critical of Hong Kong's government.
+His high-profile case that has stretched nearly 150 days, far beyond the original estimate of 80 days, is widely seen as a trial of press freedom and a test for judicial independence in the Asian financial hub.

 But Lai said he would not have encouraged foreign sanctions after the national security law was enacted on June 30, 2020.